Essential Guide to Property Inspection in Dubai: What Every Buyer Needs to Know

 Why Property Inspection is Essential

-• Negotiation Power: Findings from an inspection can be leveraged in negotiations, allowing you to request repairs or a price reduction.
+Negotiation Power: Use the inspection findings to negotiate repairs or a price reduction.

 What to Expect During a Property Inspection